SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 The configuration tool consists of several pages or tabs.
 Below you will find a description of each tab.
 Beside the pages, there are the well known buttons "Ok", "Cancel" and "Apply".

 Note: You will find field labels that look like well known hyperlinks at several places in the configuration tool.
 Yes, you can click on them and a context sensitive section of the this documentation will be opened in your browser.
-With the *Save* mode dropdown menu in the lower left corner of the configuration dialog you can choose between *manual* and *Automatic* save mode of all your changes to list items in the different editors.
+With the *Save* mode dropdown menu in the lower left corner of the configuration dialog you can choose between *Manual* and *Automatic* save mode of all your changes to list items in the different editors.

 ### Tab *General*